 A job loss causes a shock wave.
 Your daily life is turned upside-down in spite of your best efforts, your emotions are in turmoil and your future is uncertain.
 In these chaotic moments, it is essential to give yourself time to breathe, to find yourself, and to take care of yourself and of your health.
 You are in the “high crisis” phase, now is not the time to make any decisions.
 Instead, acknowledge the blow and accept it.
 Reactions are extremely personal, and you can be impacted at different levels, advises Gautier.
 “Sometimes your morale holds up, and the body is actually the first to let go.
-Difficulty sleeping, mood swings and food issues are fairly telling indicators.”
+Difficulty sleeping, mood swings, and food issues are fairly telling indicators.”

-Taking care of yourself means paying attention to your sleep patterns, keeping up a certain pace in your life, and doing sport and activities that you appreciate.
+Taking care of yourself means paying attention to your sleep patterns, keeping up a certain pace in your life, and doing sports and activities that you appreciate.
 Why not try to maintain a certain lifestyle and create new routines?

 Look back and assess your situation

-Before you can move on, you need to take a step back to be able to internalise and gradually process what has happened.
+Before you can move on, you need to take a step back to be able to internalize and gradually process what has happened.
 After that, try to focus on the positive.
 “It’s important to be able to take stock of the position you left.
 Things are neither black nor white.
 What are you going to take away from this situation?
-What have you learnt for the future?” asks Gautier.
+What have you learned for the future?” asks Gautier.
 Be kind to yourself as you evaluate your experience— this is key to overcoming the moment of crisis.

 For the psychologist, this self-assessment requires us to manage the ambivalence of the situation.
 “You can name and identify the elements of satisfaction and dissatisfaction related to your last job, to keep the good points and look to what comes next.
-This can be an opportunity to identify what you need from your next job, and also what you have learnt, which you can take away for yourself.”
+This can be an opportunity to identify what you need from your next job, and also what you have learned, which you can take away for yourself.”
 If you can, get some help: this task is sometimes easier when you’re not doing it alone!

 How to find the right words

 According to Gautier, what you feel ready to share is an indicator of the stage you’re at in the process.
-It’s very important to prepare for what to say next: “You often don’t realise the importance of good communication.
-It’s a matter of communicating internally within the company, and communicating externally as well.
+It’s very important to prepare for what to say next: “You often don’t realize the importance of good communication.
+It’s a matter of communicating internally within the company and communicating externally as well.
 Communication is something you have to prepare for.
 Who do you need to communicate with, how, when, and of course what message do you want to deliver?”

 Communication implies having clear ideas, which are hard to formulate in the heat of the moment.
 Why not prepare the message you would like to convey to your soon-to-be former colleagues and clients, but also to your family and friends, who will ask you questions at the next social gathering?
 Finding the words to talk about what you’re going through will also be decisive in your future job search.
 If talk as positively as possible about your last experience, it will help to make a better impression on recruiters.